mikord45/bakery/README.md

-Simple project of webpage of bakery. &nbsp
+Simple project of webpage of bakery.
 You can order some products etc.
 There is a session functionality, so you can login and logout on accounts of different clients.
 Here is login data: